NervanaSystems/neon/doc/source/installation.rst

    To enable neon's :py:class:`.DataLoader`, several optional libraries should be installed.
 For image processing, install `OpenCV <http://opencv.org/>`__.
 For audio and video data, install `ffmpeg <https://ffmpeg.org/>`__.
 We recommend installing with a package manager (e.g. apt-get or homebrew).

-Additionally, there are several other optional libraries.
+Additionally, there are several other libraries.

+* Neon v2.0.0+ by default comes with Intel Math Kernel Library (MKL) support, which enables multi-threading operations on Intel CPU.
+It is the recommended library to use for best performance on CPU.
+When installing neon, MKL support will be automatically enabled.
-* To enable multi-threading operations on a CPU, install `OpenBLAS <http://www.openblas.net/>`__, then recompile numpy with links to openBLAS (see sample instructions `here <https://hunseblog.wordpress.com/2014/09/15/installing-numpy-and-openblas/>`_).
-While Neon will run on the CPU, you'll get far better performance using GPUs.
+* (optional) If interested to compare multi-threading performance of MKL optimized neon, install `OpenBLAS <http://www.openblas.net/>`__, then recompile numpy with links to openBLAS (see sample instructions `here <https://hunseblog.wordpress.com/2014/09/15/installing-numpy-and-openblas/>`_).
+While neon will run on the CPU with OpenBLAS, you'll get better performance using MKL on CPUs or CUDA on GPUs.
-* Enabling Neon to use GPUs requires installation of `CUDA SDK and drivers <https://developer.nvidia.com/cuda-downloads>`__.
+* Enabling neon to use GPUs requires installation of `CUDA SDK and drivers <https://developer.nvidia.com/cuda-downloads>`__.
 We support `Pascal <http://developer.nvidia.com/pascal>`__ ,  `Maxwell <http://maxwell.nvidia.com/>`__ and `Kepler <http://www.nvidia.com/object/nvidia-kepler.html>`__ GPU architectures, but our backend is optimized for Maxwell GPUs.
 Remember to add the CUDA path to your environment variables.

 For GPU users, remember to add the CUDA path.
 For example, on Ubuntu: